Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models: Introduction

 An alternative to the self-reports is to apply wearable sensors combined with machine learning techniques.
 Although Internet-of-Things (IoT) sensors have been widely applied for Human Activity Recognition (HAR), their use for recognizing the OEP has rarely been investigated.
 In fact, to date, only two studies have used wearable sensors for this purpose.
 The first study \cite{bevilacqua_human_2019} applied five sensors to recognize the OEP, which were not user-friendly for older adults to wear in daily life.
 Although the f1-scores for most activities were high, the recruited subjects only included healthy young adults.
 Besides, the study did not try to distinguish between the OEP and Activities of Daily Life (ADLs).
 The second study \cite{dedeyne_exploring_2021} applied one Inertial Measurement Unit (IMU) on the waist to collect data from older adults, and two problems were investigated: 1) to distinguish between OEP and ADLs, and 2) to recognize OEP sub-classes.
 However, for both tasks, the f1-scores did not exceed 0.8.

-Considering the gaps in the previous studies, this study investigates OEP recognition for older adults using a single IMU on the waist.
+Considering the gaps in the previous studies, this study investigates OEP recognition for community-dwelling older adults using a single IMU on the waist.
+The aim is to build an offline HAR system for the therapists to analyze their long-term compliance with OEP.
 The OEP was recognized in two stages: 1) using a large sliding window to recognize the occurrence of OEP and ADLs and 2) using a small sliding window to recognize OEP sub-classes.
 The data were collected in both a lab scenario and home scenarios from older adults to validate the proposed system.
 Machine learning and deep learning models were applied and compared in the two stages to optimize the recognition performance.

 The contributions of this study are:

 \begin{enumerate} \item For both lab and home scenarios, a single wearable IMU was applied to recognize: \begin{enumerate} \item the OEP from ADLs \item some sub-classes of OEP \end{enumerate} To date, this is the least obtrusive wearable system that could be applied in daily life. \item A hierarchical architecture was designed for activity classification, where a large sliding window was used to recognize OEP while a following small sliding window was used to recognize OEP sub-classes. \item A state-of-the-art deep learning model combining two different neural network architectures was built to classify OEP and ADLs with the results outperforming other models. \item A new approach for defining OEP sub-classes.
 Initially, level 1 OEP sub-classes were labeled and classified.
 These sub-classes were further classified into level 2 sub-classes.
 This approach led to a reduction in the number of classes used in machine learning models, resulting in improved classification performance. \end{enumerate}